 Ask an Orthodontist: Should I wear my retainer?

-This week’s featured Smile Generation Dentist is an Orthodontist!
-In case you were wondering, orthodontics is the dental specialty and practice of preventing and correcting irregularities of the teeth.
+Orthodontics is the dental specialty and practice of preventing and correcting irregularities of the teeth.
 Think braces and retainers.
+One of the most common questions we get is: “Do I really have to wear my retainer?”.
+Answer below!

-Dr. Sergio Ferreira is the orthodontist at San Clemente Dental Group, a member of the Smile Generation family.
-He has been practicing orthodontics since 1997.
+Dr. Sergio Ferreira is a Smile Generation®-trusted orthodontist at River Lakes Dental Group and Orthodontics.
+Dr. Ferreira has been practicing orthodontics since 1997.
 His jovial personality helps him form lasting relationships and puts his patients at ease.
-You get a sense of his pleasant disposition in his answers to these two questions posted on our Facebook page.
+You get a sense of his pleasant disposition in his answers to these questions!

-“I had braces for 2 years when I was about 11-12 or 13 (don’t remember exactly).
+“I had braces for 2 years when I was about 11, 12 or 13 (don’t remember exactly).
 I wore my removable retainer (top teeth) nightly until about freshman year of college and stopped.
-I have since put in my old retainer a few times and it is tighter- would it hurt to start wearing it at night again to make my teeth as tight together as they used to be? ( I am now 25, so I haven’t worn it for about 6 years) THANKS!!!”
+I have since put in my old retainer a few times and it is tighter.
+Would it hurt to start wearing it at night again to make my teeth line up together like they used to? ( I am now 25, so I haven’t worn it for about 6 years) THANKS!”

 The biggest mistake orthodontic patients can make after treatment is not wearing their retainer.
-A lot of patients need braces again for not wearing retainers properly… It looks like you did follow the instructions.
-Regarding your question about whether you should start wearing your retainer again,
+A lot of patients need braces again because they did not wear their retainer properly.
+It looks like you did follow the instructions, but discontinued use.

-I always tell my patients: Wearing retainers to sleep does not bring any inconvenience to you.
-They are the “pajamas for your teeth.”
+I always tell my patients: wearing retainers to sleep does not bring any inconvenience to you.
+They are the “pajamas for your teeth”.
 I am much older than you and I still wear mine!
 I had treatment as an adult and I understand how inconvenient it can be to maintain a consistent schedule.

 This is a very important question!

-Phase I treatment in Orthodontics is an early treatment performed when the child is in mixed dentition (some baby teeth, some adult teeth; from 6 to 9 years of age).
-It is very important to understand that the child may need to go to phase II of treatment.
-It is necessary to make this very clear to the parents.
+Phase I treatment in orthodontics is an early treatment performed when the child is in mixed dentition (some baby teeth, some adult teeth; from 6 to 9 years of age).
+It is very important to realize that the patient may still require phase II orthodontic treatment.

 Here are some cases when Phase I is recommended:

-- Posterior or anterior crossbites.
-Basically, a crossbite is when one or all of the upper teeth are inside the lower teeth when you bite.
+- Posterior or anterior crossbites: basically, a crossbite is when one or all of the upper teeth are inside the lower teeth when you bite.
 It is much more difficult to treat when one is an adult.
-Sometimes, only surgery can correct some cases.
+Sometimes, only surgery is the only option to correct this.

-Depending on the age, I usually combine both phases of treatment and perform full treatment for about 3 years.
-It is more cost-effective that way.
-I do not like the idea when phase I is finished and parents are charged again to go to Phase II.
-A detailed treatment plan must be always reviewed by the parents.
-Lots of problems presented in mixed dentition can be easily treated in full treatment case.
+Depending on the age, I usually combine both phases of treatment and perform full treatment for about 3 years; it is more cost-effective that way.
+A detailed treatment plan should always be reviewed before entering into any orthodontic treatment.